wtannergildea/personal_site/content/moment/_index.md

 title: Data Projects
 ---

-Some data analyses, politically relevant and irrelevant.
+Some data analyses, politically relevant or irrelevant.